 Researchers, teachers and health professionals can manage participants, track activity and use the results generated through myfood24 to provide a full range of food and nutrient outputs needed for their research or health monitoring purposes.

 The myfood24 food and nutrient dataset is unique.
 It has been created by mapping commercial ‘back of pack’ food label nutrient data (energy (kcal), protein (g), fat (g), saturated fat (g), carbohydrate (g), total sugars (g), fibre (g) and sodium (mg)) from branded Items to generic data from the McCance and Widdowson's ‘The Composition of Foods’ tables, which provides over 100 additional macronutrient and micronutrient attributes such as vitamins and trace metals.

 This integrated dataset provides extensive information that can support a wide range of diet-related research and monitoring.
-Originally developed for the UK market, myfood24 can be adapted for use internationally. myfood24 is currently used in the UK and Australia with new German and Danish versions under development and available soon.
+Originally developed for the UK market, myfood24 can be adapted for use internationally. myfood24 is currently used in the UK and Australia with German and Danish versions newly available.

 The myfood24 solution has been validated against a suite of ‘gold standard’ reference measures of diet - biomarkers.
 These are more accurate reference measures than interviewer led recalls, which are used for relative validity by other dietary assessment tools.

 In addition, the myfood24 solution has been developed by researchers and tested with three age groups including adolescents, adults and older adults whereas other solutions have been designed for use in small subsets of the population.

 Quick and easy to use for both solution administrators and end user participants, myfood24 supports a wide range of applications for tracking and monitoring dietary intake.